manojkarthick/blog/src/posts/git-aliases.md

 #### Stash list

 If you are like me, you would have created a mountain of stashed changes over time that becomes harder to keep track of.
-This alias creates a color coded
+This alias creates a color coded list of all your stashes.

 ```shell
 sl = stash list --pretty=format:\"%C(red)%h%C(reset) - %C(dim yellow)(%C(bold magenta)%gd%C(dim yellow))%C(reset) %<(70,trunc)%s %C(gree  n)(%cr) %C(bold blue)<%an>%C(reset)\"